 Personal coverage gives you the option under one policy of splitting coverage between industries, companies and locations.
 If you’re an owner in more than one industry, company or location, the distribution of the personal coverage cost is split based on the percentage of time spent in each.

 Personal coverage, like all workers’ compensation insurance, is based on the the overall operations of your business.
 If your business operations change or expand, please contact us so we can make sure your personal coverage is complete and covers you for all of your work-related activities.
 Coverage is only valid in the approved industries.

 Compensation benefits depend on the level of coverage purchased.
 You may choose an amount between the minimum and maximum.
-The following chart shows the approximate monthly benefits for selected levels of coverage.
+The following chart shows the approximate weekly benefits for selected levels of coverage.